invpe/GridShell/Documentation/Tutorials/Examples/README.md

 In this article, we will set you up, step by step so that you can start using GridShell like a pro 👍 You will write your first ESP32 Arduino sketch, which will write telemetry to Grid which later we will visualize 🥇

-Follow each step, take small steps straight to the 🏁 finish line.
+Follow each point, take small steps straight to the 🏁 finish line.

 ## Your workplace